 - The child may not wish to be referred to a social worker, police officer or a guidance/pastoral/Headteacher from her own community. - Consult other professionals, particularly an experienced manager/colleague, the local police child protection or domestic violence unit. - Speaking to the Child's parents about the action you are taking may place the Child at risk of emotional and/or physical harm.
-Therefore, do not approach the family as they may deny the allegations, expedite any travel carry out the procedure.
+Therefore, do not approach the family as they may deny the allegations, expedite any travel arrangements, and hasten their plans to carry out the procedure.